 Nick is an Independent Visual Designer in Orange County, California and founder of Pring Design.
 After 10 years as the Senior Graphic Designer for Pacific Dental Services, he left to found his own independent design studio.

 Working as an independent web designer, print designer and photographer, Nick has worked with several large and small companies and agencies, such as: NBC Universal, CNBC, SyFy, Ford, LiveNation, Marker LLC, Perfect, Pixfizz, Connect Marketing and many more.

 Audy works on the day-to-day operations of the office as well as all aspects of administrative management.
 She also assists with various special projects within Iconomy and its entities.
 Using her superb organizational and analytical skills she tackles tasks dealing with sports memorabilia, research and supporting the CEO and its athletes in and out of the office.
-Audy is currently working towards her B.A. in Sociology at the University of California, Davis.
+Audy received her B.A. in Sociology from the University of California, Davis.

 Janice Contreras assists with the everyday office needs of Iconomy and its entities.
 She is highly detail-oriented and is skilled in letter writing.
 Janice assists in coordinating all travel for the CEO and its clients as well as coordinating special events and meetings.
 Janice volunteers at her church as the Youth Director for six consecutive years and also as a Regional Director for Assemblies of God overseeing 60 youth groups from churches throughout San Gabriel, Riverside, and San Bernardino County.